tianocore-docs/ATBB-Mitigate_Buffer_Overflow_in_UEFI/address_space_layout_randomization/future_work.md

 ### Summary {#summary}

-This section introduces the address space layout randomization technique and how to enable different randomization features in EDKII.
+This section introduces the address space layout randomization technique and how to enable different randomization features in EDK II.